Día de Enero: Music video

 The accompanying music video for the song was directed by Shakira's longtime collaborator, Jaume de Laiguana.
 It was shot at a beach in California, in an attempt to reflect part of the singer's daily life.
-The video was premiered worldwide on 27 February 2006.
-It shows Shakira walking along a beach at sunset.
+The video premiered worldwide on 27 February 2006.
+It shows Shakira walking along a beach at sunset and playing with pigeons.
 She also draws a heart in the sand with the letters "S y A" symbolising her love for her then-fiancée, Antonio de la Rúa.
 The video was included on Oral Fixation Volumes 1 & 2 bonus DVD, and the Spanish edition of Oral Fixation Tour.